Thioester: Thioesters and the origin of life

 As posited in a "Thioester World", thioesters are possible precursors to life.
 As Christian de Duve explains:

 It is revealing that thioesters are obligatory intermediates in several key processes in which ATP is either used or regenerated.
 Thioesters are involved in the synthesis of all esters, including those found in complex lipids.
 They also participate in the synthesis of a number of other cellular components, including peptides, fatty acids, sterols, terpenes, porphyrins, and others.
 In addition, thioesters are formed as key intermediates in several particularly ancient processes that result in the assembly of ATP.
 In both these instances, the thioester is closer than ATP to the process that uses or yields energy.
 In other words, thioesters could have actually played the role of ATP in a "thioester world" initially devoid of ATP.
 Eventually, [these] thioesters could have served to usher in ATP through its ability to support the formation of bonds between phosphate groups.

 However, due to the high free energy change of thioester's hydrolysis and correspondingly their low equilibrium constants, it is unlikely that these compounds could have accumulated abiotically to any significant extent especially in hydrothermal vent conditions.

 Thionoesters

 Thionoesters are isomeric with thioesters.
 In a thionoester, sulfur replaces the carbonyl oxygen in an ester.
 Methyl thionobenzoate is C6H5C(S)OCH3.
 Such compounds are typically prepared by the reaction of the thioacyl chloride with an alcohol.

-They can also be made by the reaction of Lawesson's reagent with esters or by treating pinner salts with hydrogen sulphide.
-An alternatively, various thionoesters may be prepared through the transesterification of an existing methyl thionoester with an alcohol under base-catalyzed conditions.
+They can also be made by the reaction of Lawesson's reagent with esters or by treating pinner salts with hydrogen sulfide.

+Various thionoesters may be prepared through the transesterification of an existing methyl thionoester with an alcohol under base-catalyzed conditions.

+Xanthates and thioamides can be transformed to thionoesters under metal-catalyzed cross-coupling conditions.